Frances Adcock

 Frances Sarah Adcock (born 9 August 1984) is a British-born Australian former competition swimmer who specialized in backstroke events.

 Adcock was born in Nottingham, England.
-She moved to Adelaide, South Australia in her teenage years, where she worked as a resident athlete and a varsity player for the Western Sharks and Norwood Swimming Club.
+She moved to Adelaide, South Australia, and trained in artistic swimming and track cycling at National level, before squad swimming with the club Western Sharks.

 Adcock is a three-time short-course Australian champion in the 200m backstroke breaking the Australian record for the event at the 2008 World SC Championship trials.
 Adcock qualified for the women's 200-metre backstroke at the 2004 Summer Olympics in Athens, by attaining both her personal record and an A-standard entry time of 2:13.48 from the Telstra Olympic Swimming Trials in Sydney.
 In the morning's preliminary heats, Adcock secured a fifteenth overall spot for the next round, with a time of 2:14.85.
-On the evening session, however, Adcock fell short in her bid for the final, as she finished the semifinal run, with the slowest time of 2:15.69, more than two seconds behind her teammate Melissa Morgan.

-Adcock retired from swimming to pursue her career as a sports and news journalist for ABC Wide Bay in Queensland.
+Adcock retired from swimming to pursue her career as a news journalist for ABC Wide Bay in Queensland.

 Adcock contributes to national ABC programs 'The World Today' and 'AM'.

 She has two degrees in Journalism and International Studies.